 With this being said, keep in mind that TCM is a 5,000-year-old practice of holistic medicine; the world is changing and so is our food.
 Practitioners didn’t have to deal with the inconveniences of processed food.
 So, when TCM gives dietary advice, it is always under the context that the food is real, not genetically modified, toxic and synthetic “food-look-a-likes”.

-That is first and foremost to understand; only from this point can we continue to apply specific dietary protocols for balancing and heal the body.
+That is first and foremost to understand; only from this point can we continue to apply specific dietary protocols for balancing and healing the body.

 Food in Regards to Skin